solstice333/Glift/README.md

 ## Build

 Tested on OSX, 10.11.6 at the oldest.
-Open FontExtract/FontExtract.sln in Visual Studio Community and hit Command + K to build.
+Open Glift/Glift.sln in Visual Studio Community and hit Command + K to build.

 ## Usage

 Hopefully the help description below will suffice.
 If it does not, then let me know.

 ```
-usage: FontExtract [OPTIONS]+ TTF
+usage: Glift [OPTIONS]+ TTF

 convert .ttf glyphs to .obj